As the month starts, it is time to look for undervalued stocks to add to an equities portfolio.

 Since the company’s value is directly correlated to the performance of crypto, the increased bullish tempo in crypto is a bullish signal.

-Bitcoin has bounced back off its lows of $29k.
-It is now trading at the $40k resistance.
-If the recent push in value is anything to go by, then there is a good chance that it could retest $50k or higher in September.
+Bitcoin is now trading at above $60k line.
+If the recent push in value is anything to go by, then there is a good chance that it could retest $70k or higher in November.

 If this happens, then the entire crypto market will likely rally too, and by extension, the intrinsic of Argo blockchain.